timholy/Rebugger.jl/docs/src/config.md

 end
 ```

+Besides the obvious, there is one more reason to insert the keybindings into the `startup.jl`, which has to do with the order in which keybindings are added to the REPL and whether any "stale" bindings that might have side effects are still present.
+Doing it before `atreplinit` means that there won't be any stale bindings.

 But how to find out the cryptic string that corresponds to the keybinding you
 want?
 Use Julia's `read()` function: